 That Choir has been fortunate to receive support from Choirs Ontario (2012, 2015), the Ontario Arts Council (2013, 2014, 2016) and the Toronto Arts Council (2014, 2015) to help fund successful projects including: a choral symposium with renowned conductor and clinician Susan Quinn, and the hugely successful Toronto premiere performance of Ola Gjeilo’s Dark Night of the Soul.

-In 2013, That Choir placed second in the National Competition for Canadian Amateur Choirs (mixed-voice, adult chamber choir).
+In 2013, That Choir placed second in Choral Canada's National Competition for Canadian Amateur Choirs (mixed-voice, adult chamber choir), and most recently placed as a finalist in 2015.
 In 2014, the group received an honourable mention in the Ontario Provincial Finals of the Ontario Music Festivals Association Choir Competition.
-In 2014 and 2015, the group received first place, platinum standard at the Kiwanis Music Festival of Greater Toronto, along with the Elmer Iseler Best Choir Award (2015).
-That Choir also recently placed as a finalist in Choral Canada's 2015 National Competition for Canadian Amateur Choirs.
+In 2014, 2015 and 2017, the group received first place, platinum standard at the Kiwanis Music Festival of Greater Toronto, along with the Elmer Iseler Best Choir Award (2015).

 In 2013, the choir was joined by the Bloor Collegiate Intermediate Music Program at their holiday concert.
 Based on the success of this project, the choir’s 2014 Christmas concert featured performances by, and a collaboration with the Cawthra Park Chamber Choir led by Bob Anderson, and was funded in part by the Toronto Arts Council.
+That Choir most recently collaborated with the Chamber Choir from Wexford Collegiate School for the Arts at That Choir Carols 2016.
 Through collaboration between the Artistic Director and music educators from within the choir, That Choir plans to offer more opportunities for Toronto youth to experience singing with a professional-calibre choir and to learn from professional artists.